A Life After Death?

 It has long been said that when it is your time to go; it’s your time to go.
 Yet, we know that when it comes to losing a loved one, each of us would give all that we have to get just five more minutes with them.
 Through a combination of modern medicine and major miracles, all the people featured here were able to postpone death and return home to their families.
 They were given their proverbial “five more minutes.”
 To be clear, most of the people featured on our Heart Stories page, have never died.
 However, it is safe to say that had they not undergone open heart surgery – they would have.

 Each of the people who volunteer to share their stories here on our page receive a complimentary hat and T-shirt as an expression of our thanks.
-If you would like to contribute, please look for the contribution button on the shopping cart.
+If you would like to make a donation, please look for the contribution button on the shopping cart.
+If you would like to volunteer to work on The Project, that would be greatly appreciated.
+We can use help in web design, diet and fitness and especially with social media.

 Tim’s story is one of self-advocacy and determination.
-It is a testament that highlights the breakthroughs in modern medicine, and serves as a first hand account revealing how an inexpensive $99.00, 10-minute test, saved his life.
+It is a testament to the breakthroughs in modern medicine, and serves as a first hand account revealing how an inexpensive, $99.00, 10-minute test, saved his life.
 Tim’s story details his struggle to understand and come to terms with his heart disease, while battling the health care providers he was forced to rely on to receive the care he needed.
 Tim did not…

 Chris, as he likes to be called, comes from a family riddled with heart disease.
 His grandmother and grandfather on his mother’s side died at 42 and 41 respectively of heart attacks.
 His mother, who was diabetic and had lupus, passed away at the age of 53.
 He had two uncles who both died of heart attacks at early ages.
 So, it came as no surprise to Chris…